-At the 2011 SHOT Show we got to handle the prototype of Kel-Tec’s RMR-30 carbine rifle.
+At the SHOT Show we got to handle the prototype of Kel-Tec’s RMR-30 carbine rifle.
 Based off of the enormously popular PMR-30, the RMR-30 is designed to take full advantage of the .22 magnum cartridge with a longer barrel on a reliable semiautomatic platform.
-The model we handled had a full length Picatinny rail with MagPul flip up sights.
+The model we handled had a full-length Picatinny rail with Magpul flip-up sights.

 The RMR-30 shares the pistol grip and hybrid blowback/locked-breech action of the PMR-30 and adds a collapsible stock and longer barrel.
-While the PMR-30 has a muzzle velocity of 1230 FPS, the RMR-30 with its longer barrel is expected to have a muzzle velocity over 1,900 FPS That effectively increases the muzzle energy of the platform by nearly 50%.
+While the PMR-30 has a muzzle velocity of 1230 FPS, the RMR-30 with its longer barrel is expected to have a muzzle velocity over 1,900 FPS, which effectively increases the muzzle energy of the platform by nearly 50%.

 No word on when, or even if, this little carbine will ever make it to market.
 The model on display at SHOT was a non-functioning prototype, and Kel-Tec representatives were mum about any future production.